 Transfer students may enter into any of the College’s pre-professional years and the first professional year, subject to space availability.

 The College provides a challenging learning environment where students can explore a variety of options, develop practical expertise, and become leaders in the profession and their communities.
 Introductory practice experiences (IPPEs) in community, hospital, and clinical settings help develop such practical expertise.
 Small class size allows students to have direct access to faculty and staff, and promotes strong, mentoring relationships.
 And the College’s location in one of the world’s finest medical complexes offers unparalleled education and research opportunities for students.

-During the sixth year of the program, students participate in a series of eight five-week advanced pharmacy practice experiences (APPEs).
+During the final year of the program, students participate in a series of eight five-week advanced pharmacy practice experiences (APPEs).
 After finishing their APPEs and earning their Pharm.D. degree, students apply for state licensure.
 About 97 percent of the College's graduates pass their licensure exams on their first attempt.

-In 2014, a seven-year program will be implemented.
+In fall 2014, a seven-year program will be implemented.
 The curriculum and length of the new program will provide students’ time to explore their interests and options in the pharmacy profession, as well as mature and develop into pharmacists prepared to not only advance their patients’ health but also the profession of pharmacy as a whole.
 A hallmark of the new curriculum is an innovative teaching model which integrates coursework across foundational subject areas to improve learning and advance patient care.
 Students will be able to identify and incorporate specialty areas into their studies to prepare them for the wide variety of career options available for pharmacists.
 Offerings will include professional elective tracts and certificate programs.